Subchapter D. HEALTH CARE MALPRACTICE

 16.34.
 Formal hearings for noncompliance.

 (a) Applicants for original licensure.
-A physician or surgeon who has successfully passed the medical examination or who has been approved for licensure by endorsement will be notified by letter that he may enter upon the practice of medicine in this Commonwealth only after:
+A physician who has successfully met the qualifications for licensure will be notified by letter that he may enter upon the practice of medicine in this Commonwealth only after complying with section 711 of the MCARE Act (40 P. S. § 1303.711) by making prompt application for medical liability insurance.

 (b) Licensees applying for biennial renewal.
-A licensee applying for biennial renewal will be notified with the renewal application that if he practices in this Commonwealth he is required to furnish satisfactory proof to the Office of the Medical Professional Liability Catastrophe Loss Fund that he is in compliance with the Health Care Services Malpractice Act (40 P. S. § § 1301.1011301.1006).
+A licensee applying for biennial renewal will be notified with the renewal application that if he practices in this Commonwealth he is required to furnish satisfactory proof of compliance with the medical professional liability insurance and Medical Care Availability and Reduction of Error Fund provisions in sections 711 and 712 of the MCARE Act (40 P. S. § § 1303.711 and 1303.712) as a condition of practice.

 § 16.33.
 Certification of noncompliers; noncompliance letters.

-The Director of the Medical Professional Liability Catastrophe Loss Fund will furnish the Board office with a certification of the names of those licensed physicians and surgeons who are not in compliance with the Health Care Services Malpractice Act (40 P. S. § § 1301.1011301.1006) or have not demonstrated compliance.
-Upon receipt of the certification, the Board will forward a letter to the physician requiring him to either furnish sufficient evidence of compliance to the Office of the Medical Professional Liability Catastrophe Loss Fund or to request a hearing.
+The Director of the Medical Care Availability and Reduction of Error (MCARE) Fund will furnish the Board office with a certification of the names of those licensed physicians and nurse-midwives who are not in compliance with the MCARE Act or have not demonstrated compliance.
+Upon receipt of the certification, the Board will forward a letter to the physician or nurse-midwife requiring the physician or nurse-midwife to either furnish sufficient evidence of compliance to the Office of the MCARE Fund or to request a hearing.

 § 16.34.
 Formal hearings for noncompliance.

-A physician or surgeon who has requested a hearing or who has failed to demonstrate compliance with the Health Care Services Malpractice Act (40 P. S. § § 1301.1011301.1006), will be issued a citation and notice of hearing.
+A physician or nurse-midwife who has requested a hearing or who has failed to demonstrate compliance with the MCARE Act will be issued a citation and notice of hearing.
 The formal hearings will be conducted under Subchapter E (relating to medical disciplinary process and procedures).

 § 16.35.
 Penalty.

-Failure to comply with the Health Care Services Malpractice Act (40 P. S. § § 1301.1011301.1006), the regulations issued thereunder, and this subchapter will result in the suspension or revocation of a license after a formal hearing.
+Failure to comply with the MCARE Act, the regulations issued thereunder and this subchapter may result in discipline of a licensee after a formal hearing.

 No part of the information on this site may be reproduced for profit or sold for profit.